autoplot/documentation/javadoc/org/das2/catalog/DasNode.md

-# org.das2.catalog.DasNodeA single node from the das2 federated catalog, which may, or may not, be fully
+# org.das2.catalog.DasNode

-  realized from source data.
+A single node from the das2 federated catalog, which may, or may not, be fully realized from source data.

 ***
 <a name="getRoot"></a>
 # getRoot